Microblading (or eyebrow embroidery)

-Microblading (or eyebrow embroidery) is a relatively new, manual method.
-It is considered to be semi-permanent, as compared to the traditional hairstroke technique.
+Microblading is a treatment where a technician tattoos eyebrows onto your face.
+Is a relatively new, manual method.
+It’s considered semi-permanent, as compared to the traditional hairstroke technique.

-It is done using a very fine blade to deposit pigments into the epidermis.
-Because we’re impacting color closer to the surface, the strokes appear crisp and very fine.
+It’s done using a very fine blade to deposit pigments into the epidermis.
+As we’re impacting color closer to the surface, the appearance is crisp and very fine.
 There is no “spilling” under the skin.

 People suffering from alopecia, trigonometrical or any other condition that causes hair loss benefit greatly from Microblading, as well as people who simply aren't happy with their eyebrows.

-The results are a natural, flawless, fuller looking brow.
-Initially, the brows appear darker, but fade significantly over a two week period.
-It is absolutely crucial to have a touch up done, as it is very difficult to predict how well the skin will retain the pigment.
+The results are a natural looking, flawless, fuller looking brow.
+Initially, the brows appear darker, but fade significantly over a two-week period.
+It’s absolutely crucial to have a touch up done, as it’s very difficult to predict how well the skin will retain the pigment.

 The results can last anywhere from 11 to 18 months, depending on different factors affecting the procedure.
 However, a touch up once a year is recommended to retain the shape and saturation of pigment.